Military engineering vehicle: Armoured earth mover

-Lighter and less multi-functional than the CEVs or AEVs described above, these vehicles are designed to conduct earth-moving work on the battlefield.
+Lighter and less multi-functional than the CEVs or AEVs described above, these vehicles are designed to conduct earth-moving work on the battlefield and generally be anti-tank explosive proof.
 These vehicles have greater high speed mobility than traditional heavy equipment and are protected against the effects of blast and fragmentation.
 Good examples are the American M9 ACE and the UK FV180 Combat Engineer Tractor.

 Breaching vehicle

-These vehicles are equipped with mechanical or other means for the breaching of man made obstacles.
+These vehicles are equipped with mechanical or other means for the breaching of man-made obstacles.
 Common types of breaching vehicles include mechanical flails, mine plough vehicles, and mine roller vehicles.
-In some cases, these vehicles will also mount Mine-clearing line charges.
+In some cases, these vehicles will also mount mine-clearing line charges.
 Breaching vehicles may be either converted armoured fighting vehicles or purpose built vehicles.
 In larger militaries, converted AFV are likely to be used as assault breachers while the breached obstacle is still covered by enemy observation and fire, and then purpose built breaching vehicles will create additional lanes for following forces.

-Good examples of breaching vehicles include the US M1150 Assault Breacher Vehicle, the UK Aardvark JSFU, and the Singaporean Trailblazer.
+Good examples of breaching vehicles include the US M1150 assault breacher vehicle, the UK Aardvark JSFU, and the Singaporean Trailblazer.